 By the time I finished the book, I could see there was something to this lifestyle.
-Of course, being the researcher that I am, I began to dig more into Ruth Soukup’s lifestyle.
+Being the researcher that I am, I began to dig more into Ruth Soukup’s lifestyle.

-I was so tired of the clutter I was surrounded by, and the only way I knew I could change was to follow someone who succeeded at changing it.
+I was so tired of being surrounded by clutter, and the only way I could change was to follow someone who succeeded at changing it.

-Shortly after I finished this book, we found land to purchase, and decided to start getting our house ready to put on the market.
+Shortly after I finished this book, we found land to purchase, and decided prepared to sell our house.
 This seemed like the perfect opportunity to start downsizing our possessions, and see what we really needed to be happy, as Ruth Soukup explained in her book.

 I even had a couple of friends pick through to make sure there wasn’t anything they needed, and found myself giving away even more!

-By the time we were ready to put our house on the market, about a quarter of our possessions where donated, sold, or given away to a friend.
+By the time we were ready to put our house on the market, a quarter of our possessions where donated, sold, or given to a friend.

 It felt as if I was on the right path.

-I thought this transformation was about was living simpler.
-But I didn’t realize it was a movement across the United States, or whole globe.
+I thought this transformation was about living simpler.
+But I didn’t realize it was a movement across the world.

-I was only doing what I felt was needed to live a happier lifestyle.
+I was doing what I needed to live a happier lifestyle.
 It wasn’t until later I realized I was becoming my own version of a minimalist.

 Read the next part of the Discovering Minimalism series HERE!